snasovich/pr-poker/README.md

   - Have changes requested.
   - Have sufficient approvals to be merged.
   - Are older than the defined threshold.
+- If `SLACK_SUMMARY_MESSAGE_HEADER` is set, that text is displayed as the first line of the summary message.
-- Individual Slack messages are posted as responses to summary message and @-mention Slack users for PRs that are relevant to them specifically.
+- Individual Slack messages are posted as responses to the summary message, @-mentioning Slack users for PRs they need to take action on.

 ## Contributing